girlguidinghertfordshire/ggherts/_events/2022-04-23-brownie-treasure-hunt.md

     display_name: null
     first_name: null
     last_name: null
-lastmod: '2021-12-06T22:33:39.425Z'
+lastmod: '2021-12-08T22:45:24.075Z'
 ---
-This treasure hunt for Brownies is taking place on Saturday, 23 April 2022 at Leeswood Activity Centre, Chandlers Cross, Hertfordshire, from 10am – 4pm.
+This treasure hunt for Brownies is taking place on Saturday, 23 April 2022 at Chandlers Cross, Hertfordshire, from 10am – 4pm.

 Join us for a treasure hunt designed to cover the Explore Skills Builder 3 and gain a Challenge badge during the day too.